ayayron117/Portfolio/README.md

 - Master of Science degree in Bioinformatics & Computational Biology
 - Bachelor of Science degree in Physics with a minor in Chemistry

-Displayed below are summaries of my projects and links you can click to get more details.
+Displayed below are summaries of my projects and links you can click to get more details!

 ## *C.elegan* Aging Atlas
 **Code:**